lnorman101/lnorman101/README.md

 Hello my name is Chrisanna.
+I am a mother of 6.
 I am looking forward to learning how to code.
 - 👋 Hi, I’m @lnorman101
 - 👀 I’m interested in ...